20 Mar 2017

 White-Backed Vulture: The most recently published data on this species’s population suggests the species has declined extremely rapidly, with a median estimate of 90% (range: 75-95%) over three generations (55 years) (Ogada et al. 2015).

 Lappet-Faced Vulture: The African population is at least 8,000 individuals and there may be 500 in the Middle East.
 This gives a total population of only 8,500 individuals.

 Vultures throughout southern Africa are specifically targeted for medicinal purposes in the muthi trade as well as for meat.
 Poachers catch vultures by poisoning animal carcasses, which can wipe out huge numbers at once.
-Almost 70% of breeding pairs having vanished since 2001 as a result.
+There has been a 70% decline of breeding pairs since 2004 as a result.

 Many cultures also have superstitions about vultures, such as the birds being harbingers of death.
 Many also mistakenly believe vultures to be a threat to healthy livestock.
 In many areas vultures are still illegally hunted or driven away from food sources.
 The birds may also be poached as trophies or for illegal feather trading.
 Due to their wide wingspans, vultures are also susceptible to being electrocuted by power lines.

 AFRICAN WHITE-BACKED VULTURE